We offer you a free valuation of your musical goods

 – Then, we will have to verify the condition: this concerns the cosmetics, the structure, the statement of possible modifications, the temporal coherence of the different parts, the restored elements of the instrument’s make and finish and finally the search for unique and distinctive signs.

 The synthesis of these observations will allow us to establish a precise identification and profile of the instrument.

-We assess all types of records: LPs, 7″, 12″, CDs, tapes, but also acetates, unreleased tapes, demos and promos.
-Finally, the condition of the media is an essential element for a sale: the better the quality of the record, the higher the final price.
+We appraise all types of records: LPs, 7-inch, 12-inch, CDs, tapes, as well as acetates, unreleased tapes, demos, and promos.
+Furthermore, the condition of the record is an essential factor for a sale: the better the condition, the higher the final price.

-The auction format is ideal for the sale of records since it allows to value a collection by breaking it down by style and by artist.
-This classification, in the form of a lot, is the best way to attract the most bidders and thus to obtain a maximum price.
+The auction format is ideal for selling records as it allows us to showcase a collection by breaking it down by style and artist.
+This classification, presented as a lot, is the best way to attract the most bidders and therefore achieve the maximum price.